Yazinc/LARAVEL-hiarch/README.md

             use App\Http\Controllers\Controller;
             use App\yazinc\hiarch;

-Your Controller / laravel project now “Hiarch” enabled.
+adding last line into Your Controller / Model / View  will make your Laravel App a “Hiarch” enabled app.